'It's a job that needs to be done': Cab driver grateful to be working when many aren't

 Nick Rutzinski can get between 12 and 16 passengers every eight-hour shift.

-Translated for the coronavirus era, that's 12 to 16 closer-than-recommended interactions with strangers a day, as well dozens of individual acts of sanitation a week — of "every touchable surface" of the cab before and after every shift, he said, and of his hands after touching a credit card or a suitcase or twenty dollar bill.
+Translated for the COVID-19 era, that’s 12 to 16 closer-than-recommended interactions with strangers a day, as well dozens of individual acts of sanitation a week — of “every touchable surface” of the cab before and after every shift, he said, and of his hands after touching a credit card or a suitcase or $20 bill.

 Add in proper mask-wearing protocol and concerns — heightened in his line of work — about infecting himself or others, and the 37-year-old driver for Madison’s Green Cab could be forgiven for feeling singled out for especially dangerous duty.

-Note: Editor’s note: This is part of a continuing series on those whose jobs have been deemed “essential” during the coronavirus outbreak and for whom working “safer at home” is not an option.
-Suggestions for future profiles can be sent to wsjcity@madison.com.